DrikaDev/DrikaDev/README.md

 ✨ I have one degree in Human Resources, one in Secretarial, a postgraduate degree in Translation English/Portuguese and I´m going to start a degree in Systems Analysis and Development at Anhanguera in February this year 2023!\
 😄 Here you´ll find my challenges I´d done when I was studying Front-End at Vai Na Web plus repositories due to my studies to learn/train JavaScript.

-👉🏼 Fell free to take a look, and please, don´t forget to give me a Star if you like it! ⭐\
+👉🏼 Fell free to take a look, and please, don´t forget to give me a Star! ⭐\
 😊 Thank you very much!

 <div align="center">